-Visiting Scotland has always been at the top of my bucket list for many reasons, but one of the most alluring for someone who loves learning about whisky is to visit the Speyside distilleries along the Malt Whisky Trail outside of Inverness in the Scottish Highlands.
-If you’ve always wanted to take a trip to learn more about Scotland’s whisky, this is absolutely the trip for you.
+One of the most alluring reasons to visit Scotland is to visit the Speyside top distilleries along the Malt Whisky Trail outside of Inverness in the Scottish Highlands.
+If you’ve always wanted to take a trip to learn more about Scotland’s whisky and Scotland distilleries this is absolutely the trip for you.

 Keep reading to learn more about how to plan your trip, which whisky distilleries to visit, and how to get to and navigate the Malt Whisky Trail.